Sleep Apnea Treatment Near You

 • Central Sleep Apnea (CSA): This occurs when the brain doesn’t send the right signals to the muscles responsible for breathing.
 As a result, pauses in breathing happen during sleep, disrupting rest.

-• Obstructive Sleep Apnea (OSA): The most common form of sleep apnea, OSA is caused by the throat muscles relaxing too much.
-This narrows or blocks the airway, making it difficult to breathe properly while asleep.
+• Obstructive Sleep Apnea (OSA): The most common form of sleep apnea, OSA, is caused by the throat muscles relaxing too much.
+If you experience symptoms like loud snoring or daytime fatigue, exploring sleep apnea treatment near you is essential for an accurate diagnosis and care plan.

 • Complex Sleep Apnea Syndrome: Also known as treatment-emergent central sleep apnea, this is a combination of CSA and OSA.
 It involves symptoms from both types, making it more complex to address.